bushome/ark-cloud-storage-no-overflow/README.md

 - **Update (post-v93.15 patch): this project's own mitigation now holds overage at zero, while native/unsynced storage got significantly worse.** The paragraph above described pre-patch behavior, where cloud-synced storage widened the race window compared to vanilla or other mods' dedicated storage.
 That's no longer the picture.
 Following ARK's v93.15 patch, retesting showed the *native, unsynced* race got substantially worse — vanilla and Cyber Structures dedicated storage both now show clean-run overage in the ~15-20% range (roughly 8-10x the old ~2% baseline), with no meaningful difference between them.
 Meanwhile, the cloud-synced, API-routed path — the one actively protected by this project's atomic `updateMany(amount >= cost)` gate plus per-resource serialization — held at **exactly the expected amount, zero overage**, confirmed identical whether running as the packaged SEA executable or plain `node dist/main.js`.
 In short: as of the current ARK patch, this project's mitigation is doing real, measurable work, and running without it (vanilla/other dedicated storage) is now considerably riskier than it was when the paragraph above was originally written.

 - The mod developer is aware of both of these and is working on backend/mod-side changes of his own — I'm holding off on a bigger rework here (audit log redesign, revisiting the clamp behavior) until that lands.

-# Summary

-When multiple resource requests come in from multiple crafting stations, for example, the requests are now **aggregated** rather than sending a large number of individual line-item update requests at the same time.

-The API also uses resource amounts that are already known and stored **in memory**, rather than performing a `SELECT` query against the database for every update operation.
-This should reduce the amount of work being pushed onto the database engine and lowering latency since it's using an already known value rather then having to retrieve it from the database each time.

-Though a database engine such as **MariaDB** can certainly handle a lot of transactions, the volume can add up quickly on a larger server clusters.
-More so if you are passing multiple clusters through the same instance.

-For example, if you have:

-- **50–70 active players per server**
-- **12+ servers**
-- Multiple players simultaneously crafting, depositing, and withdrawing resources
-- Other plugins also querying the database

-Those requests can add up to a significant amount of database traffic.
-Once you have enough concurrent activity, you may start seeing performance issues or increased server lag, particularly when large numbers of players are interacting with storage containers and crafting systems at the same time.

-So, the goal....change it so it behaves like base ark's storage system and not "overdraw" your balance....work on improvements that would scale for larger clusters to keep it more performant.

 ## INSTALLATION